codeworth-gh/dkNET-DecisionTrees/data-repo-compliance/languages/en_US/nodes/questionnaire/open.md

-Does the repository provide access to the data with minimal or no restrictions?
+### Does the repository provide access to the data with minimal or no restrictions?

+How easy is it for users to gain access to the data?
+Are any impediments in place reasonable given the nature of the data, e.g., authorization for sensitive data.
+Repositories that make metadata available during the embargo period should not be penalized on this question.

+#### Terms
+* No restriction:  Accessible without a log in
-Access to the data should be unfettered, without even requiring an account, but requiring registration before using the data would be considered a minimal restriction.
-Similarly, minimal restrictions may also include requiring special access for accessing large amounts of data, e.g., an API key.
+* Minimal restriction: requiring an account and/or the user to sign data policy agreement would be considered a minimal restriction.
+* Significant restriction, Authorization required: Requiring that someone obtain authorization ahead of downloading data, as would be the case for sensitive data, for example, even if it is understandable.
+* Significant but not justified